Image: Sir Thomas More | Hans Holbein the Younger

 Four hundred years later in 1935, Thomas More was canonized a saint of God.
 Few saints are more relevant to our time.
 In the year 2000, in fact, Pope John Paul II named him patron of political leaders.
 The supreme diplomat and counselor, he did not compromise his own moral values in order to please the king, knowing that true allegiance to authority is not blind acceptance of everything that authority wants.
 King Henry himself realized this and tried desperately to win his chancellor to his side because he knew More was a man whose approval counted, a man whose personal integrity no one questioned.
 But when Thomas More resigned as chancellor, unable to approve the two matters that meant most to Henry, the king had to get rid of him.

-Saint Thomas More is the Patron Saint of:
+Saint Thomas More is a Patron Saint of: